ViiSE/API-Bot/README.md

 Bot for testing API

 # Usage
 API Bot needs settings.json to work.
-It should be located in the same directory as the executable jar.
+It should be located in the same directory as the executable jar.</br>
 Otherwise, you must specify the file path through the command line argument.
 <pre>
 settings.json
 {